-Overall there are 186 potential SHLAA sites to which Strategic Recommendation C applies.
-156 of these sites are entirely within Flood Zone 1, meaning surface water risk is what needs to be mitigated at these sites.
-Similarly, 57 out of the 91 Green Belt land parcels to which Strategic Recommendation C applies, are also entirely located within Flood Zone 1.
-For these sites, the developer should consider the site layout with a view to removing the developable area from the flood zone that is obstructing development i.e. the high and medium risk surface water flood risk zones.
+Overall, there are 90 SHLAA sites to which Strategic Recommendation C applies.
+Only one site is entirely within Flood Zone 1, meaning surface water risk is what needs to be mitigated at this site.
+For this site, the developer should consider the site layout with a view to removing the developable area from the flood zone that is obstructing development i.e. the high and medium risk surface water flood risk zones.
 If this is not possible then the alternative would be to investigate the incorporation of on-site storage of water into the site design through appropriate SuDS.